-Getting to Know Your Blood Sugar Units
+Getting to Know Your Blood Sugar

-The second one is the mg/dL (read as Milligrams per 100 milliliters).
+Blood sugars are measured in mg/dL (read as Milligrams per 100 milliliters).
 This measures the glucose by the value of its weight in a drop of blood.
 For people without diabetes, the normal range is 70 to 99 mg/dL.

 Crunching the Numbers

 Depending on the time of your glucose test, the normal range also varies.
-There are two recommended times to check blood glucose—that’s fasting early in the morning, just before breakfast, and postprandial, about two hours after a meal.
+There are two recommended times to check blood glucose—that’s fasting early in the morning, just before breakfast, and postprandial, or about two hours after a meal.